ISISComputingGroup/EPICS-TiZr/README.md

-# EPICS-Dh2000
+# EPICS-TiZr
-EPICS support module for Ocean Optics DH-2000 BAL Shutter
+EPICS support module to monitor a TiZr sample cell